top of page

 (Practice Owner/Therapist)

-• Clients who have engaged in ecotherapy with Sara have noted feeling more calm and present in their bodies and able to access their self, parts, and spaces for healing with more clarity.
+Clients who have engaged in ecotherapy with Sara have noted feeling more calm and present in their bodies and able to access their self, parts, and spaces for healing with more clarity.

-You and Sara would be a good fit:
+Sara could be a good fit…

 • And if you're looking for LCSWA supervision.
 Click here to learn more about Sara's values as a Supervisor.